-This is a cost saving of almost 30% compared to other mongodb hosting providers!
+MongoDB-as-a-Service results in cost savings of almost 30% compared to other MongoDB hosting providers!

-1) Log into the console - Log into the console at console.mongodirector.com.
-Click on the machine pools tab at the top right of the console.
-In the Machine pool tab click on the “create” button in the action bar.
+Log into the console at console.scalegrid.io and click on the Cloud Profiles tab in the left side menu.
+In the Machine Pool tab click on the “create” button in the action bar.

-2) AWS account – The first step in the Create Machine pool wizard is to enter your API and Secret keys from your AWS account.
+The first step in the Create AWS Cloud Profile wizard is to enter your API and Secret Keys from your AWS account:

-3 )Region – Select the AWS region for the Machine pool.
+Select the AWS region for the Cloud profile:

-4 ) Access policy – This is a very important selection for the security of your MongoDB instances.
-It controls who can access your instances.
-There are two possible options
+This is a very important selection for the security of your MongoDB instances, as it controls who can access them.
+There are two possible options:

-a)Internet – This exposes your mongo instances to the internet
+This exposes your MongoDB instances to the internet

-b) Security groups – You can pick the security groups in your account that have access to your mongo instances.
+You can pick the security groups in your account that have access to your MongoDB instances.

-For your production instances you would only give the security group containing your front end servers access to the mongo databases.
-You can also change this setting later after you create the machine pool.
+For your production instances, you would only give the security group containing your front-end servers access to the MongoDB databases.
+This setting can also be changed later after you create the machine pool.

-6) Once the machine pool is created it can be used as a target for the deployment of new instances.
+Once the cloud profile is created it can be used as a target for the deployment of new instances.